Sommer Ray Rocks Plenty Of Skin While Asking Alexa To Do A Workout For Her

 Sommer rocked a little gym outfit.
 The white top, which was sleeveless, boasted blue and yellow stripes while the matching bottom was skimpy, allowing her famous booty to be on view.

 That same famous booty was stuck up in the air as Sommer leaned on a piece of workout equipment.
 Her somewhat gloomy face made this pretty model look more appealing than ever.
-She rocked subtle makeup and Princess Leia’s spacey Star Wars-styled buns on the top of her head.
+She rocked subtle makeup and Princess Leia’s spacey Star Wars-style buns on the top of her head.

 Although she’s among the top Instagram models in the world, Sommer can be very hard on herself.
 In another post, as mentioned by The Inquisitr on August 1, she told her 27.1 million Instagram followers that her boobs resemble that of a sixth grader’s.